-- 19861 Allows DPA to define the effect of sick leave credits of absences of ten (10) days or less in any calendar month. - 19862 Permits sick leave to be accumulated. - 19862.1 Allows employees who enter civil service from an exempt position within six (6) months to carry unused sick leave credit. - 19863 Allows sick leave use while on temporary disability (due to work-incurred injury) to augment paycheck. - 19864 Allows the DPA to provide by rule for sick leave without pay for employees who have used up their sick leave with pay. - 19866 Provides sick leave accumulation for non-civil service employees. - 19143 Requires DPA to establish rules regarding sick leave credit when employees have a break in service over six (6) months. - 19991.4 Provides that absence of an employee for a workincurred compensable injury or disease is considered continuous service for the purpose of the right to sick leave.

-6. Paid Leaves of Absence

-- 19991.3 Jury duty. - 19991.5 Thirty (30) days education leave for the medical staff and medical technicians of the Veterans' Home.

-7. Uniforms, Work Clothes, and Safety Equipment.

-- 19850 Definitions - 19850.1 Provides for uniform allowance. - 19850.3 Requires DPA to establish procedures to determine need for uniforms and the amount and frequency of uniform allowances. - 19850.4 Provides for guidelines for furnishing, maintenance, ownership and replacement of work clothes for State employees.

-8. Industrial Disability Leave (IDL)

-- 19869 Defines who is covered. - 19870 Defines "IDL" and "full pay". - 19871 Provides terms of IDL coverage in lieu of workers' compensation temporary disability payment. - 19871.1Provides for continued benefits while on IDL.19872Prohibits payment of temporary disability or sick - leave pay to employees on IDL. - 19873 Inapplicability of retraining and rehabilitation provisions of Labor Code to employees covered by IDL. - 19874 Allows employees to receive Workers' Compensation benefits after exhaustion of IDL benefits. - 19875Requires three (3) day waiting period, unless - hospitalized or disabled more than fourteen (14)
+19862.1 Allows employees who enter civil service from an exempt position within six (6) months to carry unused sick leave credit.
+19863 Allows sick leave use while on temporary disability (due to workincurred injury) to augment paycheck.
+19864 Allows the DPA to provide by rule for sick leave without pay for employees who have used up their sick leave with pay.
+19866 Provides sick leave accumulation for non-civil service employees.
+19143 Requires DPA to establish rules regarding sick leave credit when employees have a break in service over six (6) months.
+19991.4 Provides that absence of an employee for a work-incurred compensable injury or disease is considered continuous service for the purpose of the right to sick leave.
+6. Paid Leaves of Absence 19991.3 Jury duty.
+19991.5 Thirty (30) days education leave for the medical staff and medical technicians of the Veterans' Home.
+7. Uniforms, Work Clothes, and Safety Equipment 19850.1 Provides for uniform allowance.
+19850.3 Requires DPA to establish procedures to determine need for uniforms and the amount and frequency of uniform allowances.
+19850.4 Provides for guidelines for furnishing, maintenance, ownership and replacement of work clothes for State employees.
+21 BU 7 01-03 8.
+Industrial Disability Leave (IDL) 19869 Defines who is covered.
+19870 Defines "IDL" and "full pay".
+19871 Provides terms of IDL coverage in lieu of workers' compensation temporary disability payment.
+19871.1 Provides for continued benefits while on IDL.
+19872 Prohibits payment of temporary disability or sick leave pay to employees on IDL.
+19873 Inapplicability of retraining and rehabilitation provisions of Labor Code to employees covered by IDL.
+19874 Allows employees to receive Workers' Compensation benefits after exhaustion of IDL benefits.
+19875 Requires three (3) day waiting period, unless hospitalized or disabled more than fourteen (14) days.
+19876 Provides for payments contingent on medical certification and vocational rehabilitation.
+19877 Authorizes DPA to adopt rules governing IDL.
+19877.1 Sets effective date.
+9. Non-Industrial Disability Insurance (NDI) 19878 Definitions 19879 Sets the amount of benefits and duration of payment.
+19880 Sets standards and procedures.
+19880.1 Allows employee option to exhaust vacation prior to NDI.
+19881 Bans NDI coverage if employee is receiving unemployment compensation.
+19882 Bans NDI coverage if employee is receiving other cash payment benefits.
+19883 Provides for discretionary deductions from benefit check, including employer contributions; employee does not accrue sick leave or vacation credits or service credits for any other purpose.
+19884 Filing procedures; determination and payment of benefits.
+19885 Authorizes DPA to establish rules governing NDI.

-days.

-- 19876Provides for payments contingent on medical certification and vocational rehabilitation. - 19877Authorizes DPA to adopt rules governing IDL. - 19877.1Sets effective date. - 19886.1 Provides for workers' compensation benefits for Fire Fighters while performing his or her duties anywhere in this State.

-9. Non-Industrial Disability Insurance (NDI).

-- 19878 Definitions - 19879 Sets the amount of benefits and duration of payment. - 19880 Sets standards and procedures. - 19880.1 Allows employee option to exhaust vacation prior to NDI. - 19881 Bans NDI coverage if employee is receiving unemployment compensation. - 19882 Bans NDI coverage if employee is receiving other cash payment benefits. - 19883 Provides for discretionary deductions from benefit check, including employer contributions; employee does not accrue sick leave or vacation credits or service credits for any other purpose. - 19884 Filing procedures; determination and payment of benefits. - 19885 Authorizes DPA to establish rules governing NDI.

-10. Life Insurance

-- 20750.11 Provides for employer contributions. - 21400 Establishes group term life insurance benefits. - 21404 Provides for Death Benefit from PERS. - 21405 Sets Death Benefit at five thousand dollars (\$5,000) plus fifty percent (50%) of one (1) year's salary.
+22 BU 7

+01-03

-11. Health Insurance
+10. Health Insurance

-- 22825 Provides for employee and employer contribution. - 22825.1 Sets employer contribution.
+22825 Provides for employee and employer contribution.

+22825.1 Sets employer contribution.